SAU 70 Transportation

 - In determining the location of bus stops, primary consideration will be given to safety including the age of the riders and proximity to nearest pickup.
 Secondary considerations will include fairness, convenience, and availability of budgeted funds.
 No stop will be established which, in the opinion of the school administration, will unreasonably compromise the safety of students who are expected to use that stop.
 In cases where the safety of a stop is questioned, the NH Department of Education and NH Department of Safety's School Bus Stop Evaluation Criteria will be used and/or the local police chief may be consulted.

 - Small musical instruments which students can hold in their laps, or can put under their seats on the bus, will be allowed.
 Larger musical instruments, or other large items which require the use of another seat on the bus, may not be allowed, depending on how crowded the bus is.
 Items requiring the use of the center aisle will not be allowed.
-Effective April 2017, we are allowing smaller athletic equipment such as hockey and lacrosse sticks, tennis rackets, and baseball/softball bats to be carried on the buses.
+As of April 2017, we have allowed smaller athletic equipment such as hockey and lacrosse sticks, tennis rackets, and baseball/softball bats to be carried on the buses.
 The ability to bring these items is a privilege not a right and must be accompanied by strict behavior.
 The equipment must be secured in an upright position, beside or between the rider's legs.
 The equipment should not be flailing about, poking the roof or bounding up and down off the floor, lying on the floor, impeding the aisle way, or infringing on another rider’s space.
 Any behavior of this type will be reported by the drivers to the Administration and will result in the privilege being revoked.
 At this time, skis, poles, and equipment bags such as hockey and golf are too large to accommodate.

-- Questions from parents about school bus matters should normally be directed to the appropriate school principal.
+- Questions from parents/guardians about school bus matters should normally be directed to the appropriate school principal.
 If the question deals with day-to-day issues concerning discipline, behavior, and unusual daily circumstances (late or early bus, missed stop, etc.), it should be referred to the appropriate school principal.
 If the questions deal with the bus contractor (equipment, driver qualifications and behavior, etc.), or ongoing issues relate to routes, schedules, stops, etc., it should be referred to the Business Administrator.
 In all cases, the Superintendent, and then the School Board, can be involved if the questions are not resolved.

 School Bus Driver Responsibilities